CityofPittsburgh/data-rivers/README.md

 that by consulting [this page](https://cloud.google.com/composer/docs/concepts/versioning/composer-versions) and looking for the latest version.

+It may be possible to get around this problem in the future by deploying this project within a Docker container pointing to the image we want; I (James) will leave that to future developers on this project to determine.

 ## Tests/Deployment
 Write tests for every new Dataflow script.
 You can execute the entire test suite by running `pytest` from the project root (please do so before making any new pull requests).